katzwebservices/Gravity-Forms-Constant-Contact-Add-on/readme.txt

 function return_action_by_customer() { return 'ACTION_BY_CUSTOMER'; }
 `

+= How do I prevent access to the Settings page? =

+To see the Settings page (that has the Constant Contact username and password on it), an user must have the `gravityforms_constantcontact` capability.
+To enable or disable access to users, install the [Members plugin](https://wordpress.org/plugins/members/) and add or remove the capability from the user.

 = How do I prevent the Entry notes confirming that the entry was added to Constant Contact? =

 To disable this feature, add this code to your theme's `functions.php` file: